WHERE IS THE FOOTHILLS REGIONAL LANDFILL LOCATED?

 DVD players, VCR’s, stereos, label makers, calculators, and digital photo frames etc.

-Yes, the Landfill charges for the following recyclable materials: metal, Freon-based appliances ($ 20 Freon removal applies), batteries, propane bottles, wood, branches, and cardboard.
+Yes, the Landfill charges for the following recyclable materials: metal, Freon-based appliances ($ 20 Freon removal applies), automotive propane tanks, wood, branches, and cardboard.

 Household appliances, also called white goods, are divided into two groups: Freon-based appliances include: refrigerators, freezers, air conditioners, and dehumidifiers.
-If they contain Freon, there is a $20.00 Freon removal fee on top of tipping fees.
+If they contain Freon, there is a $20.00 Freon removal fee.
 Other appliances (stoves, washers, dryers, etc.) are charged at regular household garbage rate.

 Household Hazardous Waste (paints, cleaning solvents, chemicals) are accepted, but do not enter the landfill.
 They are collected at the Household Hazardous Waste Collection Area for proper sorting and packing.
 Commercial volumes of hazardous waste will be surcharged, or possibly rejected and we cannot accept radioactive waste, explosives, or ammunition.